matloff/revisit/README.md

-We could simply run this code directly if we were in the text-based version of **revisit**, since there we would have direct control of the R console, which is not the case in the GUI version.
-So instead, we add it temporarily at the end of code editor, as line 15.
+We could simply run this code directly if we were in the text-based version of **revisit**, since there we would have direct control of the R console.
+This is not the case in the GUI version.
+So instead, we add the code temporarily at the end of code editor, as line 16.
 We change the Run Start Line box to 16, and hit Run/Continue:

 ![alt text](Screen4.png)